issamansur/CSharpUsefulSheets/README.md

-# CSharpUsefullSheets
+# CSharpUsefulSheets
-Any usefull c# prcatics which I found
+Any useful c# practices which I found